skramm/homog2d/manual.md

 For export, additional functions are provided to interface with [Opencv](https://opencv.org).
 This is enable by defining the symbol HOMOG2D_USE_OPENCV.
-You can the write this:
+You can then write this:
 ```
 Point2d pt;
 ...